What’s the Best Way to do Telemarketing?

 In truth, that is likely to be the case for most cold calling campaigns and for most sectors.
-Therefore, planning the right approach and tactics prior to each call is vital in high quality telemarketing if you want good results.
+Therefore, planning the right approach and tactics prior to each call is vital in high-quality telemarketing if you want good results.

 Now, the calling session certainly wasn’t all bad.
 To be fair, the caller was inexperienced but very willing.
 She didn’t shirk the task at all.
 There were also some good calls.
 But, part of that was down to my interjection reminding her where and how to build rapport during the call using my IPad as a prompt.

-A good example of this prior to and during one call related to an upmarket T-Shirt prospect based in Camden market.
+A good example of this prior to and during one call related to an upmarket T-Shirt prospect based in the Camden market.
 We discussed the call before she picked up the phone.
 The caller was from the South Coast and had never been to Camden.
 We discussed this and I suggested that she use this by saying that it would be lovely to go there.
-We also discussed the recent fire in Camden market.
+We also discussed the recent fire in the Camden market.
 Armed with that information, and information on the type of products the prospect might use, she made the call.
-We role-played sector specific intro and that allowed her to make her opening line more engaging.
+We role-played a sector-specific intro and that allowed her to make her opening line more engaging.

 None of the above would have been possible without rapport skills and without knowledge of how the products would be used by the prospect.
-If the caller had fallen back on a traditional ‘sell’ like she’d done on other calls, she would most certainly not have been able to get the outcome she achieved.
+If the caller had fallen back on a traditional ‘sell’ as she’d done on other calls, she would most certainly not have been able to get the outcome she achieved.

 Telemarketers often fail due to a fundamental inability to remember to look for rapport triggers and to demonstrate an understanding of the prospects’ business.
 It is about finding common ground and a way to engage.